designer

 caring across the lifespan . designing for how we live .

-What would your institution look like if designed for interdependence?
-I work with organizations developing care infrastructure through participatory design, spatial analysis, and governance innovation.
-Open to consulting projects, collaborative research, speaking engagements, and advisory partnerships.
+What would your community or institution look like if designed for interdependence?
+Let’s explore: consulting projects, collaborative research, speaking engagements, and advisory partnerships.

 building what doesn't yet exist